Mariam-Hany908/Loan-Prediction/README.md

 ## Conclusion
 - *Logistic Regression* → interpretable, stable, effective when data is linearly separable.
-- *Decision Tree* → interpretable rules but prone to overfitting without tuning.
+- *Decision Tree* → interpretable rules and deliverd stable accuracy across both taining and test when using grid search.
 - *Random Forest* → more robust, reduces overfitting, and achieved the *best accuracy* after tuning.

  *Final Takeaway*: In My Opinion Decision Tree with drid search is the best model because it achieved the same accuracy as Random Forest with much lower computational cost